Skip to main content

 }'

-Prepare access inputs
+Prepare access and optional plugins

 • Use sshPublicKeys when your client already has raw OpenSSH public keys.